Tokyo in 3 Days

 National Museum of Western Art

 We walk back to the station through the grounds of the National Museum of Western Art.
-Here you can see a collection of Rodin almost identical to that at The Cantor in Palo Alto which we visited two weeks ago.
+In front of the building, you can see a collection of Rodin almost identical to that at The Cantor in Palo Alto which we visited two weeks ago.
 Rodin was obviously a busy chap!

 Rodin - The Thinker